TheWNetwork/ggbanbot-issues/index.md

 ### User Commands

 - /help - Show the commands list you have available on Elsa
-- /new|/report - Create a new report.
+- /new or /report - Create a new report.
 Must be used replying a message
 - /view - View latest 10 reports you have sent to Elsa
 - /show {report} - View data about a specific report
 - /me - Show the data the bot have about the user